evan-forbes/wand/README.md

 # wand

-THE simplest, most "anti-framework" command line interface making tool for go. wand.Run iterates through some slice of strings, and if one of those strings is assigned to a spell (a sub command), then it will run that spell's Cast method.
+The simplest, most "anti-framework", least amount of code, command line interface making tool for go. `wand.Run` iterates through some slice of `string`, and if one of those strings is assigned to a spell (a sub command), then it will run that spell's `Cast` method.
 That's it!

 Should you use this for a big gnarly app?
 No, probably not.
 Just want to quickly call a few different functions without making multiple binaries or using a larger more cumbersome framework?
 Yes, that's a pretty solid use case, or that's at least what I use it for.